 For MTSU junior aerospace technology major Mervyn Thomas-Crawford, participation in the latest Black Male Lecture Series coordinated by the Office of Student Success showed him..

 MTSU Counseling Services recently hosted its Mental Wellness and Suicide Prevention Fair for students, offering a wealth of information on how students can seek help..

 The September 2021 edition of Middle Tennessee State University‘s “Out of the Blue” TV magazine show is ready for autumn on campus with stories on..

 Producer/Host: Gina Logue Guest: Jessica Gann Synopsis: The mental health counselor with MTSU Counseling Services explains the Pandemic Support Group she co-directs for students coping..

-A new governmental panel designed to help farmers survive the stressors unique to their profession was the subject of a recent “MTSU On the Record” radio..
+A new group created to help alleviate students’ fears and concerns related to the COVID-19 pandemic was the focus of a recent “MTSU On the Record”..